GameCreepr/campaign-trail-showcase-offline/README.md

 With the UK blocking imgur, plus the rampant link rot in older mods, I have have decided to adapt various TCT mods to have links point to lcoally hosted files instead of web links.
 This lets mods last longer since they wont be reliant on file hosts staying online, plus acts as an alternative for those who for whatever reason can't access those file hosts.

 ## Preparing
-1. Download a zip of the [NCT git](https://github.com/newcampaigntrail/newcampaigntrail.github.io) or [CTS git](https://github.com/campaign-trail-showcase/campaign-trail-showcase.github.io)
+1. Download a zip of the [CTS git](https://github.com/campaign-trail-showcase/campaign-trail-showcase.github.io)
 2. From the zip file in the latest release, copy all the file from the root of the zip file, into the root of the extracted NCT or CTS files (such that the folders merge, and files are replaced)
 3. Optionally, you can delete the original mod folder to clear up space before replacing with the new files, but this is not necessary